JealousGx/NovaPersona/PROJECT_DETAILS.md

 - **User Flow:**
   1. The user navigates to the "Content Generator."
   2. They can select a content type: "LinkedIn Post" or "Resume Bullet Point."
-  3. For a LinkedIn post, they can input a topic (e.g., "my new project on BrandSpark AI").
+  3. For a LinkedIn post, they can input a topic (e.g., "my new project on NovaPersona").
 The AI will generate a draft post.
   4. For a resume bullet point, they can describe a task, and the AI will rephrase it using the STAR (Situation, Task, Action, Result) method.
 - **Technical Implementation:**
   - Server Actions will be used to handle the user's input and make calls to the LLM with dynamic prompts.